enlivenedcooperative/enlivenedcoop-website/_courses/yucatan_fall.md

 ## Learning Journey summary

 * We will take a maximum of 25 people
-* Registration start date -​ ​June 20th, 2022
+* Registration start date -​ ​July 20th, 2022
 * Registration last date - August 30th, 2022
 * Dates of the learning journey - September 14-25,2022
 * No of days - 12 days.